talknopf/bash_toolkit/README.md

 just clone the repo to the location of your choosing

 # Testing the installation
-running the built-in test script will show you and example of the functions mentioned above
+running the built-in test script will show you and example of the functions mentioned above. this script will exit with an error, it should be doing that.
 ```
 ./bash_tools_tester.sh -t foo -r bar
 ```